target2/submissionUI/docs/bulk.rst

     a.
 On your first login, you will need to register as a new user (“Create New Account”).
 After completing all fields, select “Create”, then “Login”.

 2. A blank copy of the most recent template (TaRGET_metadata_V<>.xlsx) can be downloaded from the homepage or Bulk Upload page ("Download Bulk Upload Excel template").
 You must use the TaRGET template for bulk upload.
+You should maintain the version number in the name.

     .. image:: _static/TemplateDownload1.png